Professor Emeritus of Education and Public Policy and Senior Research Fellow

 In 1998 two books were published, both co-authored with Martin J. Finkelstein and Robert K. Seal: The New Academic Generation: A Profession in Transformation (Johns Hopkins University Press) and New Entrants to the Full-time Instructional Faculty of Higher Education Institutions (US Department of Education).

 One of Professor Schuster’s articles, “The Politics of Education in a New Era,” received a 1983 Distinguished Achievement Award from the Educational Press Association of America.
 He was the fourth recipient of the Research Achievement Award of the Association for the Study of Higher Education (1989).

 He served as Chair of the Claremont Graduate University Faculty and its Executive Committee, 1993-95.
 He formerly chaired the American Association of University Professors’ Committee T (1985-91), which addresses campus governance policies, and Committee D on Accreditation (1996-98).
 He has served on various advisory groups and panels at national and state levels.
-Most recently he was appointed a Fellow, TIAA-CREF Research Institute.
+Most recently he was appointed as a Fellow of the TIAA-CREF Research Institute.

 He has long been active in regional accreditation activities.
 Professor Schuster has served on several higher education editorial boards and is former chair of the Journal of Higher Education’s editorial board.
 He has lectured in the United Kingdom, China, Germany, Mexico, Japan, Australia, Portugal and Israel.

 Professor Schuster has been actively engaged in the larger community.
 Previous activities include having been the founding chair of the City of Claremont’s Committee on Human Relations.
 Previously, he served for two years as president of Temple Beth Israel, Pomona, CA.

 His Bachelor of Arts degree is from Tulane University (major in history, minor in philosophy), and he holds a JD from Harvard Law School, an MA in Political Science from Columbia University, and a PhD in Education (higher education emphasis) from the University of California, Berkeley.